backupbrain/ArduinoBoardManager/README.md

 }
 ```

-Output will resemble this (tested of Arduino UNO)
+Serial output will resemble this (tested of Arduino UNO)

 ```
 Board is an Arduino UNO